Jessica Vosk

-Jessica Vosk (born September 30, 1983) is an American singer and actress, known for her work in musical theater.

-Vosk is best known for her performance as the lead role of Elphaba Thropp in Wicked, which she played on Broadway at the Gershwin Theatre from July 2018 to May 2019 (a period that included the show's 15th Anniversary).
+Jessica Vosk (born September 30, 1983) is an American actress and singer, best known for her performance as the lead role of Elphaba Thropp in Wicked, which she played on Broadway at the Gershwin Theatre from July 2018 to May 2019 (a period that included the show's 15th Anniversary).
 She also starred as Elphaba in the show's second national tour from September 2016 to September 2017.

 Since 2024, she has voiced Lute in the adult animated musical series Hazbin Hotel.

+Vosk has numerous other Broadway credits, including Jersey in Hell's Kitchen and in 2026 will star on Broadway in the musical adaptation of Beaches.

 Early life and education

 Jessica Vosk was raised in Clinton, New Jersey, starting in community theater at a young age.
 Her father played in a band and first taught her how to sing.
 After graduating from North Hunterdon High School, she pursued a degree in musical theater at The Hartt School in West Hartford, Connecticut, but transferred to Montclair State University, graduating with a degree in Communications and Public and Investor Relations.
 She worked in investor relations for three years on Wall Street before deciding to pursue her Broadway ambitions.